-- Tell your friend what you have seen in their relationship concerns you. - Talk in a private place, and don't tell other friends what was said. - Show them www.loveisrespect.org and give them a copy of this card. - If you or someone you know is feeling so sad that they plan to hurt themselves and/or wish they could die get help.
+- Tell your friend what you have seen in their relationship concerns you. - Talk in a private place, and don't tell other friends what was said. - Show them www.loveisrespect.org (Links to an external site.) and give them a copy of this card. - If you or someone you know is feeling so sad that they plan to hurt themselves and/or wish they could die-get help.